gaopinghuang0/learn-nodejs/imooc-movie-adv/README.md

 ### TODO
-after signin, we should stay in the same page after logout, we should also stay in the same page use ajax to show comments or edit comments
+after signin, we should stay in the same page after logout, we should also stay in the same page use angularjs and ajax to show comments or edit comments